wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 ...
 ```

-Full CSV here (TODO: link to csv)
+Download it here (TODO: link to csv)

-To be honest, a lot of these prompts aren't that good, but luckily it doesn't matter that much: In my experience song quality is not really correlated to prompt quality.
-You might get some hot garbage with a reasonable prompt.
-The worse part is that you can get two completely different results with the same prompt.
+To be honest, a lot of the prompts here aren't that good, but luckily it doesn't matter that much: In my experience, song quality is not really correlated to prompt quality.
+In fact, the song-prompt correlation of MusicGen is very vague at times.
+You also might get some hot garbage with a reasonable prompt.
+The worse part is that you can get two completely different results with the same, making it extra tough to do any kind of prompt-engineering.

-Next, we need to parse them:
+To start, we need to parse our prompt CSV file:

 ```python
 descriptions = []